-For individuals who are seeking confidential consultation and support, there are several resources available on campus.
-The trained professionals designated below can provide counseling, information, and support under legally protected confidentiality.
+Resources are available on campus for individuals who are seeking confidential consultation and support.
+The trained professionals listed below can provide counseling, information, and support under legally protected confidentiality.
 Because these relationships involve privileged conversations, these confidential resources will not share information with the Title IX coordinator or any other employee of the College without the individual's express permission.
-They may, however, submit non-identifying aggregate information (nature, date, time, and general location of the incident) about the incident for purposes of making a statistical report under the Clery Act.
+They may, however, submit non-identifying aggregate information (nature, date, time, and general location of any incident) about the incident for purposes of making a statistical report under the Clery Act.